 In this short span of time, a number of factors come into play.
 The food needs to be prepped, packaged, and handed over to a delivery executive.
-It has to then travel to the customer’s location in the most ideal condition and delivered well within the ETA.
+It has to then travel to the customer’s location in the most ideal condition and be delivered well within the ETA.

 However food delivery is no cakewalk.
 A lot could go wrong in this short span of time.
-There could be a delay in assigning orders to delivery partners, traffic congestions, and other real-world constraints that could impact the last-mile delivery.
+There could be a delay in assigning orders to delivery partners, traffic congestion, and other real-world constraints that could impact the last-mile delivery.

 Setbacks faced by Restaurant / food delivery companies in Southeast Asia

 - Maintaining Food Quality and Safety

 - Management of Resources